Obvious/Help Center

 Step 2: Name your task

-The name is what you'll see every time you run or manage the task, so make it specific enough that you'll remember what it does six months from now.
+Enter a clear, action-oriented name specific enough that you'll know what it does six months from now.

 Step 3: Add a description (optional)